 The other 10 worksheets in this packet include the same pictures as in the cut and paste set, however, children write in the correct vocabulary words.

 There is a word bank provided on each page to aid with vocabulary and spelling.

 You can have your child complete both pages, practicing several fine motor skills.
 Or you could use this activity for easy differentiation in your classroom – some kiddos need more practice with specific skills.

 Ideas for Using Label the Picture Worksheets

-If you’re a teacher in a traditional classroom, you can drop these pages in your fall centers, send home in backpacks as fun work, use for earlier finishers, or put in your sub tub for a fun treat!
+If you’re a teacher in a traditional classroom, you can use these label the picture resources in your fall centers, send home in backpacks as fun work, use for earlier finishers, or put in your sub tub for a fun treat!

-If you’re in a homeschool setting, this would be a fun addition to your child’s daily workbox, or when you need a keep-them-busy activity while you’re trying to get dinner on the table.
+If you’re in a homeschool setting, this would be a fun addition to your child’s daily workbox, a nice change of pace during your phonics lesson, or as a

 If you are an All Access Pass member, you can easily find and download all of the Label the Picture Worksheets, including this Fall Packet.